The traffic of the future: “In 20 years, cars will know how to predict and avoid accidents”

 “The main problem is cyclists or pedestrians, they should also be connected to this network.
 Although nobody can be forced.
 Therefore, it should be added to the SIT as noise in the system so that it can try to predict which way the pedestrian is going to follow.
 There will be many Intelligent Systems such as cameras that add extra security and are 100% reliable.
 Pedestrians are unpredictable,” he says.

-To do it in a simple way, the new doctor ensures that “all these systems could be signaled in addition to sensors or car cameras and that all this information is centralized in the Internet cloud and thus a Virtual Twin of the intersection is created that we want to control.”
-In the end, it is to create an intersection in a traffic server, with the greatest possible reality.
+To do this in a simple way, the new doctor ensures that “all these systems could be signaled in addition to sensors or car cameras and that all this information is centralized in the Internet cloud and thus a Virtual Twin of the intersection is created that we want to control.”
+In the end, it is to create an intersection on a traffic server, with as much reality as possible.
 You take that to the cloud and simulate what is going to happen in the next second before it happens and thus, the vehicles will not have the need to brake or accelerate.
 “You simulate reality faster than what is happening and send messages to the vehicles about what they should do,” he says.
 They are the so-called Virtual Twins that simulate a reality before it happens.

 Instead of a physical traffic agent, it is the cloud that observes all the options in real time and makes the best decision.